CodingWCal/web-design-projects/Boston.com News Responsive/README.md

 ### Tech used: HTML & CSS hosted on Netlify

-Had alot of fun with adding CSS positioning to each section of this webpage, especially with its somehwat unorthodox structure.
+Had alot of fun with adding CSS positioning to each section of this webpage, especially with its somewhat unorthodox structure.
 It was such a surreal experience getting to work on a site that felt close to home, it really kept me motivated about seeing this project through from start to finish.

 ### Future Optimizations:
 Will be continuosly updating this project and repo in near future with adding Responsiveness with media queries, to adapt this to any possible screen size without breaking.